 As with any business, there are set-up costs to factor in when organising finance for your new laundromat

-These amounts will vary depending on whether you choose to run a self-service or fully serviced facility.
-Negotiating a shop lease (typically 8-15 years) with favourable terms is crucially important because of the high costs associated with connecting utility infrastructure, which includes electricity, gas, plumbing, dryer flues and a cooling pit.
+How much does it cost to start a laundromat business?
+These amounts will vary depending on whether you choose to run a self-service, coin laundry business or fully serviced facility.
+Negotiating a shop lease (typically 8-15 years) with favourable terms is crucially important because of the high costs associated with connecting utility infrastructure, equipment required, which includes electricity, gas, plumbing, dryer flues and a cooling pit.
+Many entrepreneurs, starting a laundry businesses is an attractive idea start your laundry business now!

 How much start-up capital do I need and what are my financing options?

-Expect to invest between $90,000 and $400,000 in setting up a laundromat from scratch.
-Costs will vary depending on size, rent, equipment capacity, number of machines, services offered and fit-out.
+Are you looking to open a Laundromat Industry?
+Expect to invest between $90,000 and $400,000 in setting up a laundromat from scratch, while the initial investment is high, once you’re up.
+Laundromat Startup Cost will vary depending on average size laundromat, rent, equipment capacity, number of laundry machines, laundry carts, services offered, fit-out and other expenses (considerable expenses).

-Subject to approvals, Richard Jay can finance your entire laundromat set-up through Capital Plus if you have a good credit rating, enough money to service the lease and access to funds for store furnishings and advertising.
-This includes fit-out, equipment, installation and accessories – everything you need to establish your laundromat.
+Subject to approvals, Richard Jay can finance your entire equipment set-up through Capital Plus if you have a good credit rating, enough money to service the lease and access to funds for store furnishings, fit-outs and advertising.
+This includes equipment, installation and accessories – everything you need to establish your laundromat.

 Fit-out & utilities